GOP campaign arm reports ‘cyber intrusion’

 “The cybersecurity of the committee’s data is paramount, and upon learning of the intrusion, the NRCC immediately launched an internal investigation and notified the FBI, which is now investigating the matter,” spokesman Ian Prior said in a statement.
 “To protect the integrity of that investigation, the NRCC will offer no further comment on the incident.”

-The FBI did not immediately respond to a request for comment.
+The FBI had no comment.
 Politico first reported the cyberbreach.

 Most Read Nation & World Stories